NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 ##### 4.5.11 Pipeline Control Logic

-**N.B.** There is one pipeline where a sequence of instructions is in different stages.
+**N.B.** There is only one pipeline where a sequence of instructions is in different stages.
 See Figure 4.60 below, when the first instruction at `0x000` is executing, it will enter into the "Fetch Stage".
 Then it enters into the "Decode stage" in the next cycle.
 Don't be confused by the squares which are all blue in a row, an instruction can NOT be at all stages simultaneously.
-It depicted different stages.
+It just depicts different stages.

 **Desired Handling of Special Control Cases**